floating-point-analysis-tools/fp_tools_tutorial/index.md

 -->

 <p class="message">
-Dealing with floating-point arithmetic to perform numerical computations is challenging.
-Not only do round-off errors occur and accumulate at all levels of computation, but also compiler optimizations and low precision arithmetic can significantly affect the final computational results.
-With accelerators dominating HPC systems, computational scientists are faced with even bigger challenges to program reliable and reproducible floating-point programs. <br />
+Dealing with floating-point arithmetic in numerical computations presents significant hurdles.
+Round-off errors are pervasive, not only occurring initially when representing real numbers, but also accumulating throughout the computation.
+Furthermore, factors like aggressive compiler optimizations and the use of lower precision arithmetic can dramatically alter the final results.
+The increasing prevalence of accelerators in High-Performance Computing (HPC) systems exacerbates these difficulties, demanding that computational scientists navigate even greater complexities to ensure their floating-point programs are both reliable and reproducible. <br />

-This tutorial demonstrates tools that are available today to analyze floating-point scientific software.
+Our tutorials showcase currently available tools designed to aid in the analysis of scientific software dealing with floating-point numbers.
 </p>

 ## Presentations